Computer model locks in Seahawks vs. Jaguars picks, score prediction for NFL Week 6

 The Jacksonville Jaguars (4-1) are hosting the Seattle Seahawks (3-2) in a showdown in Week 6.
 Sam Darnold and Seattle narrowly fell to the Tampa Bay Buccaneers, 38-35, last week.
 As for Trevor Lawrence and the Jaguars, they defeated the Kansas City Chiefs, 31-28, on Monday Night Football.

 Kickoff from EverBank Stadium is set for 1 p.m.
 ET.
-Jacksonville is a 1.5-point favorite in the latest Seahawks vs. Jaguars odds from SportsLine consensus, while the over/under for total points scored is 47.5.
-The Jaguars are -111 money line favorites (risk $111 to win $100), while the Seahawks are -108 underdogs.
+Seattle is a one-point favorite in the latest Seahawks vs. Jaguars odds from SportsLine consensus, while the over/under for total points scored is 47.5.
+The Seahawks are -114 money line favorites (risk $114 to win $100), while the Jaguars are -105 underdogs.
 Before making any Seahawks vs. Jaguars picks, make sure you check out the picks from the SportsLine Projection Model.

 Click here to bet Seahawks vs. Jaguars at DraftKings Sportsbook, where new users get $200 in bonus bets if your first bet of at least $5 wins: